SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

-We now add an estimated density to the observations.
-This type of representations is called a viollin plot.
+We now add an estimated density to the observations with a viollin plot.
+A violin plot is equivalent to the density estimates but rotated by 90 degrees and then mirrored.

 ```R
 ggplot(lincoln_weather, aes(x = `Month`, y = `Mean Temperature [F]`)) +